 At Oakdale my role has been as case manager, responsible for administration and triage of referrals as well as coordinator of special projects and I have been delighted to provide administrative support for the BUSS clinical service as well as arranging training events and being involved in the development of materials and the website.

 I have worked for over twenty years with children as a social worker, short breaks foster carer and art therapist.
 This has included working in residential care, as a child protection social worker and a therapeutic social worker, eventually managing a Therapeutic Social Work Team.
 This was where I first encountered Sarah’s innovative work and commissioned her to train and supervise some of the team in developing the BUSS model in our practice.
 It proved to be a pivotal moment in my career and in the work of the team with children looked after, underpinning the psychological therapies we had previously been offering in isolation.
-I have now been working with Sarah and the Oakdale BUSS team for the last three years, and am involved in the training, direct work with families and training/ supervision of BUSS therapists.
+I have now been working with Sarah and the Oakdale BUSS team for the last three years, taking up a post as Head of Clinical Services in 2020.
+I’m involved in the training, direct work with families and training/ supervision of BUSS therapists.

 I am a qualified Non-directive play therapist, parent – child therapist and Senior Therapeutic Social Worker with over twenty years’ experience of working with children, young people and their families in a variety of organisations within Health and Social Care.